-When writing a job ad, start with an effective title line.
+Start your job ad with an effective title line.
 This area must include a simple job title that will show up in candidate searches (think industry specific, not company specific).
 If your company calls copywriters “Content Explorers,” that’s fine, but for the purposes of drawing in potential applicants, use “Copywriter” in the job ad.
-Shoot for a title line that is 50–60 characters long.
-Recent research has shown that this is the “sweet spot,” which outperforms shorter and longer titles by 30%–40%.
-Along with a simple title, you need to include the location and a brief hook to draw the reader in.
-The hook is meant to catch the reader’s eye and encourage them to continue reading the ad.
+Keep titles as short, simple, and straightforward as possible to maximize your apply rates.
+Titles with 1–3 words have the highest apply rates and the most candidate clicks.

 The lead-in area of a job posting picks up where the title line left off, appealing to the reader by including information about the company and opening that will make the job seeker want to apply for the position.

 Example: Join a rapidly expanding advertising agency located in sunny San Diego.
 Current clients include five Fortune 100 corporations and several Silicon Valley startups.
 Enjoy a great team environment with anticipated compensation of $60K–$80K per year.